Datenkrake/kicad-libraries/README.md

 # Hints
 - This works with the KiCad database library feature.
 The db.sqlite3 needs to be made available to KiCad via odbc.
 The .kicad_dbl file is in the repo.
-- To update symbols in kicad automatically, on windows, set symbolic link like this (to where your kicad-library repo is):
+- To update symbols in kicad automatically, on windows, set symbolic link like this (to where your kicad-library repo is):<br>
 ```mklink %userprofile%\AppData\Roaming\kicad\7.0\sym-lib-table “C:\kicad-libraries\sym-lib-table”```
 - New Symbols will be added to sym-lib-table, active but hidden, so they appear in kicad automatically.
 - To pull the repo, kicad must be closed as the db.sqlite3 is locked otherwise, so the pull fails.